 It is then that the full weight of sorrow can feel crushing.
 It is during this time that your hurting friend needs you the most.

-They may feel forgotten and alone as they watch the rest of the world move on.
+They may feel depressed, forgotten, and alone as they watch the rest of the world move on.
 Calls, texts, and cards are beautiful reminders that they are not forgotten.

 Depression Thought Tracker Sheets